Asian oil, gas producers stepping up activity after long lull

 ONGC’s director of offshore, Rajesh Kakkar, said the “easy oil is gone ... what is left is deepwater, high pressure, and high temperature”, making extraction more costly.

-But given competition from cheap producers in the Middle East and soaring output from shale drillers in the United States C-OUT-T-EIA, Petronas’ Chief Executive Officer Wan Zulkiflee Wan Ariffin said there was pressure to keep costs low.
+But given competition from cheap producers in the Middle East and soaring output from shale drillers in the United States, Petronas’ Chief Executive Officer Wan Zulkiflee Wan Ariffin said there was pressure to keep costs low.

 “While oil prices are showing signs of recovery, the sustainability of these prices remains to be seen ...
 If we don’t keep these escalating costs in check, the industry runs the risk of negating the value we have gained from intensive cost efficiency efforts over the last 3 years.”